eurekaclinical/eureka/eureka-services/README.md

 Yes

 #### SourceConfig object
-Fully specifies a data source configuration.
+Fully specifies a source configuration.

 Properties:
 * `id`: unique id number of the source config (set by the server on object creation, and required thereafter).